raietracer/ActionPlatformerStarter/README.md

 Major credit to [Majikayo Games](https://www.youtube.com/@MajikayoGames) who's tutorial series was invaluable for getting the source engine air control feel.
 There are more mechanics from the same tutorial series being implemented such as the system for prop physics, stair and ladder handling, as well as the core for player picked interaction via SpringArm3D nodes using sphere shapes to check camera focus.

 To get started with the starter kit, download the main branch .zip [here]()

 ---

-# Overview

-A versatile, modular, feature-rich starting point for 3D platforming games built in Godot 4.4.

----